 Once a component has been installed from the preferred publisher, the Update Tool, Software Update, and desktop notifier GUIs will look for updates to that component only from the preferred publisher.

 Java EE 7 SDK distributions require JDK 7 Update 65 and above or JDK 8 Update 20 and above.
+Oracle generally recommends using the latest JDK that is available.

 Ensure that the required JDK software is installed on your system and that the